 Quality Assurance (QA) is an integral part of the mobile application development lifecycle.
-Sadly, many overlook the critical nature of this step.
+Sadly, many overlook the critical nature of mobile application testing, which leads to breaks, bugs, and bad customer experience.

 To ensure the successful development of any app, QA must be involved in all stages of development – from creating the concept to analyzing requirements, to creating test specifications and releasing the finished product.
 Quality assurance is even key to post-development reviews.

-But it can often be daunting to know where to start when creating your testing process.
+But it can often be daunting to know where to start when creating your mobile application testing process.
 Simply follow the nine steps below for a seamless procedure.

 The circle of [sprints] life.